Grounded treatment reasoning

 19. Harvard Data Science Initiative, Cambridge, MA

-reasoning trace · illustrative
+reasoning trace · illustrative example, not clinical advice

 ▸ treatment problem

-Which treatment adjustments are safe for metformin in an elderly patient with Type 2 Diabetes, hypertension, and early CKD?
+Which treatment adjustments are safe for metformin in an elderly patient with type 2 diabetes, hypertension, and early CKD?

 65y maleeGFR 52ACE + HCTZlactic-acidosis concernonce-daily